glouppe/info8006-introduction-to-ai/lecture0.md

 class: middle

-## Neuroscience
+## Neurobiology and neuroscience

 Study of the anatomy and physiology of neural tissue.
-- Neurobiology is concerned with the the anatomy and physiology of the brain, from major structures down to neurons and molecules.
+- Neurobiology is concerned with the the *anatomy and physiology of the brain*, from major structures down to neurons and molecules.
 - Neuroscience adds to that the study of **how the brain works**, mechanistically, functionally, and systematically to produce observable behavior.

 .center.width-50[![](figures/lec0/brain.png)]